antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 Step 2: Viewing multiple genes through track annotation
 ---------------

-1. In Figure 1 a selection of gene expression profiles is depicted in one picture in contrast to the one gene view.
-Figure 2 shows the possibility to make gene subgroups adapting  the *group padding* makes the difference more clear also the graph type is adapted/
+1. In Figure 1, a selection of gene expression profiles is depicted in one picture in contrast to the one gene view.
+Figure 2 shows the possibility to make gene subgroups.
+Adapting the *group padding* makes the difference more clear, also the graph type is adapted.
     Now we will look at the option to represent the gene expression separately for each subgroup of a categorical track.
 In this manner potential relations between subgroups and gene expression can be visualized.
-2. Now we change to another data, Mixed Colon Adenocarcinoma (2022-v32) with a collection of annotation including the CMS classification.
+2. Now we change to another data, Mixed Colon Adenocarcinoma (2022-v32) with a collection of annotations including the CMS classification.
 Here the classification of the dataset we are using  is provided by R2 and is described in
     [Nat Med ](https://pubmed.ncbi.nlm.nih.gov/26457759/)2015 Nov;21(1) Guinney et al. The classification of  4 molecular subtypes subgroups are described and annotated as such:
     CMS 1,2,3 and 4.
-To investigate the expression levels of a small group of genes use as an example the following genes;BEST4,OTOP2,CDH3 and BMP3.
+To investigate the expression levels of a small group of genes use as an example the following genes;BEST4,OTOP2, CDH3 and BMP3.
 Select the categorical track "cms_nearest_ssp" of the Colon cohort in the Adjustable settings box at 'Track separations' and click next.
 Use the gear box to adapt **Handle groups by**: *separated by gene grouped by track*,**Separation Track**: *cms_nearest*, tick **add scatter**, adapt **Dot size**:*0.5* and select at **color mode**;**color by track**.
 No need to click **next**  in the settings panel, the graph is adapted on the fly.

 	![](_static/images/Multiplegeneview/MultipleGenesView_perTrack_v2.png "Figure    3: Multiple gene view per subgroup")